final-form/final-form/README.md

 #### `focus: () => void`

 A function to focus the field (mark it as active).

+#### `forceUpdate: boolean`

+When set to `true`, this field's subscribers will be sent a notification even if the state has not changed.

 #### `isEqual: (a: any, b: any) => boolean`